Bexagliflozin

-Bexagliflozin, sold under the brand name Brenzavvy, is an antidiabetic medication used to improve glycemic control in adults with type 2 diabetes as an adjunct to diet and exercise.
+Bexagliflozin, sold under the brand name Brenzavvy, is an antidiabetic medication used to improve glycemic control in adults with type 2 diabetes.
 It is a sodium-glucose cotransporter 2 (SGLT2) inhibitor that is taken by mouth.

+The most common side effects include genital yeast infections, urinary tract infections, and increased urination.

+Bexagliflozin was approved for medical use in the United States in January 2023.